biaduque/astronomy/README.md

 ## ⚠️⚠️⚠️⚠️ Atention ⚠️⚠️⚠️⚠️

-Se já está familiarizado com programação em python, utilize a versão "main_para_programadores.py" para a melhor otimização do processo.
+🇧🇷 _Se já está familiarizado com programação em python, utilize a versão "main_para_programadores.py" para a melhor otimização do processo._
 <br>

-_If you are already familiar with python programming, use the version "main_for_programmers.py" for the best optimization of the process._
+🇺🇸 _If you are already familiar with python programming, use the version "main_for_programmers.py" for the best optimization of the process._

 </br>